 A charge card is a credit card whose balance must be paid in full every month in order to continue making transactions.
 Charge cards are typically reserved for people with excellent credit, and while they tend to offer better rewards than a regular credit card, almost all have annual fees.
 If you’re comfortable with that, opening one of the following charge cards from our partners could be a great way to enjoy the convenience of paying with plastic without the temptation of incurring untenable debt.
 Just make sure to consider each card’s rewards structure in terms of your own spending habits in order to maximize savings.

-Earn 40,000 points after you spend $3,000 on purchases on your new Card in your first 3 months.
+Get 40,000 points after you use your new Card to make $3,000 in purchases in your first 3 months.

-There are no foreign transaction fees with purchases made on your Platinum Card.
+There are no foreign transaction fees with your Platinum Card.

 $175 for up to 3 additional Platinum Cards; $175 for each additional Platinum Card